isobelbutler/Movie-Data/README.md

 ### Issue: I couldn't work out how to access the object film titles, or the data within them.

 As part of the course I've been doing to learn JavaScript I had come across objects and how to access them, but they were laid out differently, with just one set of key:value pairs.
-At first I worked out how to access each of the films values, but not the actual title, until I realied that the title was a key!
-Once I had realised that, it all began making sense.
+At first I worked out how to access each of the films values, but not the actual title - until I realied that the title was a key!
+Once I had realised that it all began making sense.

 **Solution:**
 ```javascript